Hadith: Dreams Are of Three Types — From Allah, Shaytan & Nafs (Sahih Muslim 2263)

-The Three Categories of Dreams
+The Hadith on the Three Types of Dreams

 1. Ru'ya Saliha — The True Dream (From Allah)